monash-human-power/raspicam/README.md

 ### Docker
 Docker can be used to quickly get started without installing any other dependencies.
+  - Install Docker
   - `docker build -t mhp/raspicam .`
+  - Make sure you have an X server running
+    - On MacOS install and run [XQuartz](https://www.xquartz.org/)
+    - On Windows install and run [VcXsrv](https://sourceforge.net/projects/vcxsrv/)
   - `./start.sh` on MacOS and Windows
     - `./start-linux.sh` on Linux